jamalabdi2/IoT-Temperature-And-Humidity-Monitoring-System/README.md

 - Node.js and npm installed.
 - React installed.
 - Arduino Uno with temperature and humidity sensors connected to a serial port.
+- You have three options for storing data: CSV file, JSON file, or MongoDB Atlas.
+- For the MongoDB option, ensure you have created an account and copied the MongoDB URI to paste it into the .env file.

 ### Backend Setup
 1. Clone the repository: